Detecting Transaction Names

 }

-You should not pass in fully dynamic URLs as transaction names.
 An endpoint describes the same kind of code being executed, independent of the data being actually send to this endpoint.
-You should make sure that the way you define transaction names does not generate more than 1000 transactions per project (the current limit).
+You should make sure that the way you define transaction names does not generate more than the limit of 250-5000 transactions per project.

 Configuring a Transaction Detection Function